TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 It recognizes a set of format units similar to the ones recognized by :c:func:`PyArg_ParseTuple`, but the arguments (which are input to the function, not output) must not be pointers, just values.
-It returns a new Python object, suitable for returning from a C function called from Python.
+It returns a new Python object, suitable for returning kutoka a C function called kutoka Python.

 One difference with :c:func:`PyArg_ParseTuple`: while the latter requires its first argument to be a tuple (since Python argument lists are always represented